UKirsche/cargotracker/README.md

 The documentation covers the setup and testing process needed to run the cargotracker monolith correctly.

+# Basic Business Logic (Flows)

+The Ubiqitous Language (UL) is important to understand the code.
+Equally important are the sagas or context maps that connect the bounded contexts via certain patterns.

+## Booking

+### UL

+More knowledge regarding the domain is found in DDD by Eric Evans (pp. 34).

+- Route Specification: start location, end location, arrival date.
+Blueprint for an itinerary.
+- Cargo Itinerary:

 # Test Case

 The test case is as follows